Skip to Main Content

 A Search and Rescue dog tracks a scent on the Big Blue River in Edinburgh, Ind., June 4, during the Department of Homeland Security Search and Rescue Conference held at the Camp Atterbury Joint Maneuver Training Center in central Indiana.
 June 4, 2010 by Sgt.
 John Crosby.

-This guide was produced by the Illinois Fire Service Institute (IFSI) Library to bring together resources about search and rescue animals and their training.
+This guide was produced by the Illinois Fire Service Institute (IFSI) Library to bring together resources about animals in emergency situations.
+It covers both how to care for your pets and livestock before, during, and after a disaster, and how animals can work in the aftermath of disasters to comfort victims, aid search and rescue, find human remains, and locate signs of arson.
 These resources include books and audiovisual materials available at the IFSI Library, as well as freely available online material, including articles, websites, books, and videos.
-The primary audience of this guide is firefighters and emergency responders, but students and members of the public with an interest in service animals and training might also find this guide useful.
+The primary audience of this guide is firefighters and emergency responders, but students and members of the public with pets, livestock, or an interest in service animals and training might also find this guide useful.

 About the IFSI Library